 Jean-Paul: "You're Batman.
 You've always been Batman.
 And I am nothing."

 In the Iron Man arc The Secret Origin of Tony Stark, the rogue Rigellian Recorder robot (try saying that five times fast) designated 451 reveals he has been laboring for 500 years to place humanity - Earthlings - in a position where they can create a galaxy- or even universe-wide empire of harmony and peace.
 To this end he wishes them to give the ultimate deterrent to keep everyone who would destroy them at bay - Godkiller, arguably the ultimate weapon of mass destruction.
 The final piece was a pilot - to which end he had genetically engineered one human to be such.
-When Tony Stark - of course - is forced to interface with Godkiller, he and 451 discover that the system does not recognize him.
+When Tony Stark - of course - is forced to interface with Godkiller, he and 451 discover that the system does not recognize him because he's adopted.
 The interface does not work.
 When 451 realizes he has worked for five centuries and has directly or indirectly killed over 450,000,000 people for nothing he slumps down and stammers "One should not have acted".

 In the Kim Possible fanfic Spirit of Snow, Monkey Fist goes through this in the present day scenes after his actions lead to the "deaths" of his lover and unborn child, and Sensei helps him get through it.
 An interesting example in that he is in a BSOD from the very first chapter, and that the story is told through a series of flashbacks interwoven with the present day scenes to show how he got to this point.